Harshaldorlikar/Harshaldorlikar/README.md

 # 👋 Hi, I'm Harshal Dorlikar

 🚀 **Entrepreneur | Tech Enthusiast | Problem Solver**
 I'm passionate about building solutions that make everyday life easier and more efficient.
-Currently, I'm working on **Booz**, an alcohol delivery startup aimed at transforming the way people access their favorite beverages in Nagpur and beyond.
+Currently, I'm working on **Booz**, an alcohol delivery startup to transform how people access their favorite beverages in Nagpur and beyond.

 ## 🌟 About Me
 - **Age**: 20